Contract Compliance Agent

 Challengeable by: Vendor

-Maintain whistleblower reporting channel under EU Directive 2019/1937 Are confidential reporting channels operational with three-month feedback deadline + retaliation prohibition + sectoral coverage?
+Maintain whistleblower reporting channel under EU Directive 2019/1937 Are confidential reporting channels operational, with a three-month feedback deadline, a prohibition on retaliation and the required sectoral coverage?
 Rules Engine Auditor

-Deterministic operational compliance with EU Whistleblower Protection Directive 2019/1937 Article 7-12: internal reporting channels (written + oral plus face-to-face on request), three-month feedback deadline from acknowledgement of receipt, prohibition of retaliation including dismissal + demotion + transfer + harassment, sectoral coverage including financial services + product safety + transport safety + environmental protection + radiation protection + food and feed + animal welfare + public health + consumer protection + privacy and data protection + network and information security + financial interests + internal market protection of competition and state aid; plus US SEC Whistleblower Office bounty program 10-30% of monetary sanctions over USD 1 million; plus UK PIDA Public Interest Disclosure Act protections
+Deterministic operational compliance with EU Whistleblower Protection Directive 2019/1937 Articles 7-12: internal reporting channels written, oral, or face-to-face on request, a three-month feedback deadline from acknowledgement of receipt, a prohibition of retaliation covering dismissal, demotion, transfer, and harassment, and broad sectoral coverage spanning financial services, product and transport safety, environmental and radiation protection, food and animal welfare, public health, consumer protection, data protection, network and information security, and the EU's financial and competition interests.
+It also handles the US SEC Whistleblower Office bounty program (10-30% of monetary sanctions over USD 1 million) and the UK PIDA protections.

 Decision Record